Battle of the Books is this Thursday at 6:00 p.m. Spectators are welcome. Good luck to all of our teams!

 • We are continuously sanitizing high-touch surfaces including door handles, stair rails, sink faucets, etc.

-• We are teaching students the importance of face coverings, social distancing, and proper handwashing:
+• We are teaching students the importance of social distancing when possible, and proper handwashing:

 o Students are discouraged from sharing personal items, e.g., water bottles.